XRPL-Labs/xumm-for-woocommerce/README.txt

 = Automatic installation =

-1. Search for XUMM for WooCommerce plugin, at the plugin section in your admin panel.
+1. Search for Xaman (formerly Xumm) for WooCommerce plugin, at the plugin section in your admin panel.
 2. Activate the plugin.
 3. Before proceding make sure the store currency in WooCommerce -> settings -> General is set to either: XRP, Euro, US Dollar, Bitcoin, Ethereum.
 3. Go to WooCommerce -> settings -> Payments & enable the GateWay to manage the plugin settings.
-4. Get the API keys from the XUMM API console and insert the correct webhook.
+4. Get the API keys from the Xaman API console and insert the correct webhook
-5. You can now signin with your XRP account using XUMM, to use that as the destination address.
+5. You can now signin with your XRP account using Xaman, to use that as the destination address.
 6. Finally you can configure the currency and issuer, this controls what you will receive inside your XRP account.
-7. If the Add trustline button is enabled please click the button and set the trustline using XUMM.
+7. If the Add trustline button is enabled please click the button and set the trustline using Xaman.
 8. All should be ok by now, please check with a test transaction.

 = Manual installation =